Watching this emotional reunion film, a viewer might could come to a certain special feeling

 Ten years gone forshyoure not selfsame hell afore I thought to lay me down and rise no more.

 Necessary apologetic [sic] addended to that and all quotations in this review.
-And I worry that some notion Deadwood dialogue is the TV equivalent to Joycean prose has perhaps pushed away some potential viewers whose eyes glaze over at the phrase “Joycean prose.”
+And I worry that some notion that Deadwood dialogue is the TV equivalent to Joycean prose has perhaps pushed away some potential viewers whose eyes glaze over at the phrase “Joycean prose.”
 Be not afraid, potential viewers!
 The original series is one of the great artistic endeavors of this century.
 And Deadwood: The Movie touched perfection early on, in a scene between Hearst and Charlie Utter (Dayton Callie).

 Hearst needed Utter’s land for his own economic purposes: Imagine, an American public servant pursuing his private capitalist interests, shame, shame!
 From his plot, Utter could see the long lineup of telephone poles Hearst was building across the wilderness.
 And Hearst was offering $4,000 even, cash money, for a property whose market value stood at $3,500.